open-policy-agent/gatekeeper/website/docs/customize-startup.md

 The `--emit-audit-events` flag enables the emission of all audit violation as Kubernetes events.
 This flag is in alpha stage and it is set to `false` by default.

 The `--admission-events-involved-namespace` flag controls which namespace admission events will be created in.
-When set to `true` admission events will be created in the involved objects namespace violating the constraint, if the object has no namespace (ie. cluster scoped resources) they will be created in the namespace gatekeeper is installed in.
-Setting to `false` will cause all admission events to be created in the gatekeeper namespace.
+When set to `true`, admission events will be created in the namespace of the object violating the constraint.
+If the object has no namespace (ie. cluster scoped resources), they will be created in the namespace Gatekeeper is installed in.
+Setting to `false` will cause all admission events to be created in the Gatekeeper namespace.

 The `--audit-events-involved-namespace` flag controls which namespace audit events will be created in.
-When set to `true` audit events will be created in the involved objects namespace violating the constraint, if the object has no namespace (ie. cluster scoped resources) they will be created in the namespace gatekeeper is installed in.
-Setting to `false` will cause all audit events to be created in the gatekeeper namespace.
+When set to `true`, audit events will be created in the namespace of the object violating the constraint.
+If the object has no namespace (ie. cluster scoped resources), they will be created in the namespace Gatekeeper is installed in.
+Setting to `false` will cause all audit events to be created in the Gatekeeper namespace.

 There are four types of events that are emitted by Gatekeeper when the emit event flags are enabled: